 Our model is benchmarked against international best practice and provides assurance that your programme is optimal in both design and operation.

-If you are interested in learning more about how Mazars can help you to improve governance through an effective whistleblowing programme, please contact Howard Shaw.
+If you are interested in learning more about how Mazars can help you to improve governance through an effective whistleblowing programme, please get in touch.